whhender/azure-docs/articles/purview/create-microsoft-purview-portal.md

 ## Create an account

+> [!IMPORTANT]
+> If you have any [Azure Policies](../../governance/policy/overview.md) preventing creation of **Storage accounts** or **Event Hub namespaces**.
+First follow the [Microsoft Purview exception tag guide](../create-azure-purview-portal-faq.md) to create an exception for Microsoft Purview accounts.
+Otherwise you will not be able to deploy your Microsoft Purview account.

 1. Search for **Microsoft Purview** in the [Azure portal](https://portal.azure.com).

     :::image type="content" source="media/create-catalog-portal/purview-accounts-page.png" alt-text="Screenshot showing the purview accounts page in the Azure portal":::